 Some of the weirdest carnivorous plants are the pitcher plants.
 One type is the American pitcher plant (genus, Sarracenia).
 Most species are tender plants native to the Southeast.
 The one exception is the purple or "Northern" pitcher plant (Sarracenia purpurea subsp. purpurea).
 It is a cold-hardy kind that is native to the north-central United States and the eastern seaboard from New Jersey north up into Canada.
 The pitchers grow 6 to 8 inches long, but the nodding flowers are also quite attractive.

 Yellow Pitcher Plants

-Pitcher plant is so called because its modified leaf structures hold water like the pitchers that you would find in the kitchen to contain and pour liquids.
+The pitcher plant is so-called because its modified leaf structures hold water like the pitchers that you would find in the kitchen to contain and pour liquids.
 These modified leaf structures serve as insect traps.
 In some cases, caught insects drown in the water that fills the pitchers are eventually digested by the plant.

 04 of 10

 Many find white pitcher plants (Sarracenia leucophylla) the prettiest of the carnivorous plants.
 The pitchers can have stunning, dark veins in a pattern that stands out nicely against the pure white background.
 Pitcher length ranges from 20 to 36 inches.
 As with other American pitcher plants, they are some of the best plants that you can grow in a small water garden.Continue to 5 of 10 below.